wenjian80/stackedit/prereq.md.md

 ## 3.7 Validate all information

 1. you should have all these in place in your notepad by now.
+Below is a example of information you should already have jot down.

 > Cloud Tenancy: mycloud